pablogs98/MLLess/README.md

 (see [Partitioning a dataset](#partitioning-a-dataset)).

 ### Setting up RabbitMQ and Redis
-This section explains how to manually set up RabbitMQ and Redis.
+This section explains how to manually set up RabbitMQ and Redis servers.
 This process is not necessary if you are using serverless RabbitMQ and Redis instances.

 The following guide has been tested on Ubuntu Server 20.04.

 #### RabbitMQ installation and configuration

+In the RabbitMQ server:

 1. Install RabbitMQ Server:
 ```bash